apache/druid/docs/operations/auth-ldap.md

 ```

 ### Step 5.
 Assign the role to the user

+Note: This step is only needed if your ldap server does not support the `memberOf` attribute, or if for example the ldap server does not support recursive group membership.
+Druid will use any roles explicitly assigned to the user, which can be setup in this step.

 The following command shows how to assign a role to a user: